 Return policy and procedure

 Reselling returned products that are in good condition, after being evaluated by specialists requires a well-organized system to move the products smoothly from end users back to the warehouse or the manufacturer, where they can be resold.
-It is commonly the result of the delivery refusal, poor sales, or other factors.
+It is commonly the result of delivery refusal, poor sales, or other factors.

 Remanufacturing or refurbishment

-Reconditioning returned defective products to eliminate unnecessary waste this will be also done by specials under different departments moving these products from end users back to the manufacturer to be recycled properly.
+Reconditioning returned defective products to eliminate unnecessary waste will be also done by specials under different departments moving these products from end users back to the manufacturer to be recycled properly.

 Reverse Packaging